#DVpit

 DO be prepared for the event!
 Write your pitches ahead of time and we suggest making them all different.DON’T @/tag agents or editors to call attention to your post.DO comment and reply to others’ pitches!
 This is a great opportunity to network with your fellow participants.DON’T spam the feed!
 This means: following the rules of participation by posting only the allotted number of times, and don’t use the hashtag unless it’s for a pitch.
 Now is not the time to advertise your editorial services or etsy store!DO keep close track of your likes.DON’T lose hope if you don’t get as many likes/reposts as you wanted.
 300-character-sized pitches are hard, and some books don’t work well with them.
 You can always cold-query!DO take advantage of all the resources we provide.
 Check out the dvpit discord and our FAQsDON’T tag the @DVpit account--use the hashtag to pitch or else the agents/editors will not see it in the feed!DO read our entire day-of guide before participating.DON'T use gen-AI for any aspect of this event.A statement about the use of AI

-The DVPit committee would like to make our stance clear that we do not support or endorse any manuscripts written by generative AI or any art created with the use of AI.
+The DVPit committee would like to make our stance clear that we do not support or endorse any manuscripts written by generative AI or any images generated with the use of AI.

 FAQ's